jimpick/lambda-comments/README.md

 **stage**: The API Gateway stage to create

 **akismet**: (Optional, but recommended) API key from [akismet.com](https://akismet.com/) for spam filtering

+**slackWebhook**: (Optional) Slack webhook - configure this if you want a notification in a Slack channel each time a comment is posted

 ## Use CloudFormation to create the AWS resources